linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ```

 ### Conclusion
+With this setup:
-With this setup, users will authenticate via **Duo Push Notification** first.
-After successfully verifying via Duo, they will be prompted to choose between **Twilio SMS** or **Voice Call** OTP.
-Upon entering the correct OTP, they will be granted access to the SSH shell.
+- Users authenticate via **Duo Push Notification** first.
+- After successfully verifying via Duo, they are prompted to choose between **Twilio SMS** or **Voice Call** OTP.
+- Upon entering the correct OTP, they are granted access to the SSH shell.

 ### Notes:
 - Make sure that your Duo and Twilio configurations are correct to ensure OTPs and push notifications trigger as expected.
 - Test all flows (SMS and Voice OTP) before applying this setup in a production environment.

+By following these steps, the user experience is seamless: Duo verifies the user, then Twilio verifies the OTP, and SSH access is granted if both factors are valid.

 🫥🥰🫥🥰🫥🥰🫥🥰🫥🫥🥰🫥😍🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😊☺️😊☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥☺️🫥😌🫥☺️🫥☺️🫥😌🫥😌🫥🫥😌